The space of discrete Morse functions: Relationship to other concepts in mathematics

 \subsection{The space of merge trees}

-In order to give a model for the moduli space of merge trees, we introduce a notion of edit morphisms to relate different combinatorial merge trees to each other. \begin{Def} An \D{edit move} on a poset of merge tree type $P$ is one of the following operations: \begin{enumerate} \item[The identity:]\mbox{}\\ The poset $P$ is left unchanged. \item[Adding a leaf:]\mbox{}\\ A new minimal element $x$ is added in one of two ways: either, we just introduce the relation $x\leq y$ for a pre-existing non-minimal element $y\in P$, or we add a new non-minimal element $y'$ between two pre-existing elements $z_1\leq y \leq z_2$ and add the relation $x\leq y$. \item[Removing a leaf:]\mbox{}\\ A pre-existing minimal element $x\in P$ is removed.
-If $x$s parent node $y$ then only has one child node $x'$, we also remove $y$. \item[Splitting an inner node]\mbox{}\\ If a node $z\in P$ has at least 3 child nodes, $z$ can be split into two nodes $z_1\leq z_2$ such that there is no $x\in P$ with $z_1\leq x\leq z_2$.
-The previous child nodes of $z$ are then distributed among $z_1$ and $z_2$ such that $z_1$ gets at least two child nodes and $z_2$ gets at least one child node other than $z_2$. \item[Merging two adjacent inner nodes:]\mbox{}\\ If there are two non-minimal elements $z_1\leq z_2\in P$ such that there is no element between them, i.e. there exists no $x: z_1\leq x\leq Z_2$, we construct the quotient $P/_{z_1=z_2}$.
+In order to give a model for the space of merge trees, we introduce the notions of edit moves and edit morphisms to relate different combinatorial merge trees to each other. \begin{Def} An \D{edit move} on a poset of merge tree type $P$ is one of the following operations: \begin{enumerate} \item[The identity:]\mbox{}\\ The poset $P$ is left unchanged.
+We denote this edit move by $\operatorname{id}$. \item[Adding a leaf:]\mbox{}\\ A new minimal element $x$ is added in one of two ways: either, we just introduce the relation $x\leq y$ for a pre-existing non-minimal element $y\in P$, or we add a new non-minimal element $y'$ between two pre-existing elements $z_1\leq y' \leq z_2$ and add the relation $x\leq y'$.
+As an exceptional case, if $P$ is the one element poset $\{r\}$, in particular, there are no inner nodes, we allow to add two leaves $x<r,y<r$ simultaneously.
+We denote this edit move by $\operatorname{Add}(x,y)$. \item[Removing a leaf:]\mbox{}\\ A pre-existing minimal element $x\in P$ is removed.
+If $x$'s parent node $y$ has only the one child node $x$, we remove $y$ in addition to $x$.
+We denote this by $\operatorname{Rem}(x,y)$. \item[Splitting an inner node]\footnote{On combinatorial merge trees, this type of edit move provides multiple different options of edit moves depending on how the child nodes are precisely being distributed among $z_1$ and $z_2$.}\mbox{}\\ If a node $z\in P$ has at least 3 child nodes, then $z$ can be split into two nodes $z_1\leq z_2$ such that there is no $x\in P$ with $z_1\leq x\leq z_2$.
+The previous child nodes of $z$ are then distributed among $z_1$ and $z_2$ such that $z_1$ gets at least two child nodes and $z_2$ gets at least one child node other than $z_1$.
+We denote this edit move by $\operatorname{Spl}(z,z_1,z_2)$. \item[Merging two adjacent inner nodes:]\mbox{}\\ If there are two non-minimal elements $z_1\leq z_2\in P$ such that $z_2$ covers $z_1$, i.e.~$z_1<z_2$ and there exists no $x: z_1\leq x\leq z_2$, we construct the quotient $P/_{z_1=z_2}$.
 This creates an element $z$ instead of $z_1$ and $z_2$ such that all previous child nodes of $z_1$ and $z_2$ become child nodes of $z$.
+We denote this edit move by $\operatorname{Mer}(z_1,z_2,z)$. \end{enumerate} An \D{edit morphism} $\eta \colon P \rightarrow P'$ between posets of merge tree type is a composition of edit moves composed with an automorphism of $P'$.
+An edit morphism is called \D{elementary} if it performs only one of the edit moves.
+An edit morphism is called \D{trivial} if it has the identity as its only corresponding edit move.
+We some times abbreviate the notion \D{elementary edit morphism} by \D{EEM}.
+By slight abuse of notation, we denote elementary edit morphisms by their corresponding edit move. \end{Def} \begin{Rem} Let $P,P'$ be posets of merge tree type such that $P'$ arises from $P$ by either an addition of a leaf or a splitting of an inner node.
+Then any corresponding edit morphism induces a poset morphism $\eta \colon P \rightarrow P'$ given by the inclusion of the preexisting nodes and mapping nodes $x$ that are being split to maximal one $z_2$ of the new nodes.
+Additionally, we want to remark that for each finite poset of merge tree type $P$, there is only a finite number of elementary edit moves that can be applied to $P$.
+Those are: \begin{enumerate} \item Adding one leaf to any inner node or edge, \item Removing at most one leaf per leaf (in general not possible for all leaves.) \end{enumerate} \end{Rem}